 Last year, we held our annual advisory vote to approve Named Executive Officer compensation, commonly known as "Say on Pay."
-Approximately 72% of the votes cast were in favor of our executive compensation as disclosed in our 2015 Proxy Statement.
-MacKenzie Partners, Inc. ("MacKenzie"), the Company's proxy solicitor in proxy contests at recent shareholder meetings, informed the Company that Biglari Capital Corp. and its affiliates ("Biglari Capital") cast 4,735,794 votes against our executive compensation as disclosed in our 2015 Proxy Statement.
-Excluding these votes cast by Biglari Capital, a historically dissident shareholder, approximately 98% of the remaining votes cast were in favor of our executive compensation.
+Approximately 73% of the votes cast were in favor of our executive compensation as disclosed in our 2013 Proxy Statement.
+MacKenzie Partners Inc., our proxy solicitor in our recent proxy contests ("MacKenzie"), informed the Company that MacKenzie determined that Biglari Holdings Inc. ("Biglari Holdings") cast 4,735,794 votes against our executive compensation as disclosed in our 2013 Proxy Statement.
+Excluding these votes cast by Biglari Holdings while running an opposing slate of nominees in a proxy contest, approximately 97% of the remaining votes cast were in favor of our executive compensation as disclosed in our 2013 Proxy Statement.
 The Compensation Committee considered these results, as well as other feedback the Company has received from shareholders as part of its ongoing review of our executive compensation programs, and determined not to make material changes to our executive compensation programs because the Compensation Committee believes this advisory vote, particularly that of our disinterested shareholders, indicates considerable shareholder support for continuing the Company's strong pay-for-performance philosophy.